rticommunity/rticonnextdds-examples/examples/connext_dds/compression/README.md

 loop until hits the sample count (--sample-count).
 The selected compression (--compression-id) will apply to each of the samples.

+A generic text file has been added along with this examples, you can find it under `resource/messages/text_payload.txt`.

 Execute the publisher with `--help` command line parameter for more information.

+Example of a publisher execution:

+- `compression_publisher -c ZLIB -i ../../../../../resources/messages/text_payload.txt -s 100`

 ## Subscriber